 Name of School

-I/we, the parent(s)/guardian(s) of
+I/we, the parent(s)/guardian(s) of ?

-Name of Child
+, 1 (,) Name of Cl nild

-request that the school allow my/our son/daughter to participate in
+request that the school allow my our son/daughter to participate in 1

-Activity/Trip/Destination/Date/Time
+Activity/Trip/Destination/Date/T Time

-I/We hereby release and save harmless the school
+I/We hereby release and save har rmless the school

-Name of School

-and any and all of its employees
+and any and d all of its employees

+Name of School ol .

-from any and all liability for any and all harm arising to my/our son/daughter as a result of this trip.
+from any and all liability for any and all harm arising to my/our so on/daughter as a result of this trip.

+Ç ,

-(ADD DETAILS OF THE TRIP INCLUDING MODE OF TRANSPORTATION, WHO WILL ACCOMPANY THE CHILDREN AND THE EDUCATIONAL OBJECTIVES)
+ACCOMPANY THE CHILDR REN AND THE EDUCATIONA L OBJECTIVES)

+Signature Parent/Guardian Please Print Name Date

+Phone Number(s)

-Signature Parent/Guardian Please Print Name Date Phone Number(s) Signature Parent/Guardian Please Print Name Date Phone Number(s)
+Signature Parent/Guardian Please Print Name Date

+Phone Number(s)